Hamish McColl

 Hamish McColl (born 28 January 1962) is a British comedian, writer and actor.
 He trained at the École Philippe Gaulier, Paris and the University of Cambridge.
+He has won two Olivier Awards and a Tony Award nomination.
+He has received additional Oliver Award nominations.
 With Sean Foley, he formed the double act The Right Size in 1988, creating comic theatre shows which toured all over the world.
 More recently he has worked as a screenwriter, scripting Mr. Bean's Holiday and Johnny English Reborn, plus contributing to the story of Paddington.